 No one knows how long they will live and so to be on the safe side experts agree that when planning for retirement, you should plan for a long life expectancy.
 Many of us will live much longer than the "average" retiree.

-Generally, women tend to live longer than men.
-About one out of every four 65-year-old today will live past age 90, and one out of 10 will live past age 95.
-Social Security benefits provide valuable protection against outliving savings and other sources of retirement income, but were never intended to provide all the money needed for a secure retirement.
+About one out of every four 65-year-olds today will live past the age of 90.
+Social Security benefits provide valuable protection against outliving savings and other sources of retirement income, but it was never intended to provide all the money needed for a secure retirement.